 How the Harrow-rake tines lift mines.

 The safety and performance relies on the design of the rakes.
 The long handles have kept deminers a useful distance from accidental initiations, and allowed deminers to work in an upright position.
 The work is repetitive and requires considerable effort, and the standing position makes this sustainable.
 The two-tine Harrow-rake performs well at scarifying the ground and raising mines out of loose ground.
-With many thousands of mines exposed using it, there have been several recorded accidental initiations and the only serious injury was to an eye when the deminer's visor was raised.
+With many thousands of mines exposed using it, there have been more than thirty recorded accidental initiations and the only serious injury has been to eyes when the deminer's visor or mask was raised.

-Critical to understanding how most area-excavation systems work, is the “Base-trench”.
-The REDS system starts by using the rakes to create a “Base-trench” in a safe area before the start of a clearance lane.
-The “Base-trench” is similar to a “Base-stick”, advancing as the excavation progresses, and replaces some of the functions of the Base-stick.
-It is a trench across the start of the lane that is as deep as the required clearance depth and extends 20-50cm front to back.
-It has a vertical face on the uncleared side, and a sloping face on the safe side.
+Critical to understanding how most area-excavation systems work, is the 'Base-trench'.
+The REDS system starts by using the rakes to create a 'Base-trench' in a safe area before the start of a search lane.
+The 'Base-trench' is similar to a 'Base-stick' used when using a metal-detector.
+It is advanced as the excavation progresses, and replaces some of the functions of the Base-stick.
+It is a trench across the start of the lane that is as deep as the required search depth and extends 20-50cm front to back.
+It has a vertical face on the unsearched side, and a sloping face on the safe side.

-The above are Brush-rakes - sometimes known as "leaf-rakes".
+The above are Brush-rakes - sometimes also known as 'leaf-rakes'.
 Their first use was in Kosovo to remove leaf litter covering PMA-2 and PMA-3 mines - without incident and at great speed.
 Different designs may be used, but the principle remains the same.
 The tool is used like a stiff broom to brush loosened spoil back towards the deminer.
 When a mine is encountered with the Brush-rake, it is exposed without applying enough pressure to make it function.
 The flexible rake tines bend out of the way selectively when encountering a hard object and do not transfer the brushing force to the object in the way that might be expected.
 I carried out a test with a Type-72 AP blast mine, using the Brush-rake to expose it and then trying to use it to detonate the device (main charge removed).
 I could not make it detonate.
-Similar “tests” has been used by NPA with other visitors to demonstrate the inherent safety of the Brush-rake. [ I later tried to initiate PMN and Type 72 mines without success.]
+Similar 'tests' has been conducted by NPA to demonstrate the inherent safety of the Brush-rake. [ I later tried to initiate a PMN mine without success.]

-The Brush-rake is first used to remove any loose vegetation and “leaf litter” from the area in front of the Base-trench.
+After cutting the undergrowth, the Brush-rake is used to remove any loose vegetation and 'leaf litter' from the area in front of the Base-trench (which may be marked with a base-stick as shown).
 If the ground is soft enough, the Brush-rake may then be used to brush the soil towards the Base-trench.
-After the Brush-rake, the Harrow-rake is used in overlapping sweeps leaving furrows across the area being worked – to a distance of about 50cm in front of the start trench.
+After the Brush-rake, the Harrow-rake is used in overlapping sweeps leaving furrows across the area being worked – to a distance of about 50cm in front of the base-trench.

-The Brush-rake has exposed tens of thousands of mines safely in Sri Lanka.
+The Brush-rake has exposed many thousands of mines safely in Sri Lanka and Jordan.
 The picture below shows a mine exposed by the Brush-rake.
 As if often the case, this mine was shallow but REDS can be used to sift the soil to any depth.

 The REDS method sifts the soils to the required depth and so gives a total confidence that nothing remains concealed within that depth.
 Small detonators and parts of devices are reliably found.
 This makes it very attractive when considering the safety of the end-users of the land.
-A study of the available accident reports implies that it is safer than many other area-excavation methods for the deminer.
-Other methods usually put the deminer on his knees and close to an initiation, and require such force that initiations occur with distressing frequency.
+A study of the available accident reports implies that it is safer than any other area-excavation methods for the deminer.
+Other methods usually put the deminers on their knees and close to any initiation, and also require such force that initiations occur with distressing frequency.
 The long handle of the REDS rakes keeps the deminer's hands and head well away from an initiation, and the rake designs minimise the chance of accidental initiations.

-Sites visited covered a range of ground conditions, including a site with dense-vegetation, extensive root systems, hard ground and many large rocks.
-While slow, the rake were used effectively there (and any other excavation method would also have been slow).
+The REDS has been successfully used in a range of ground conditions, including dense-vegetation, extensive root systems, hard ground and ground with large rocks.
+While sometimes slow, the rakes were effective and safe - and any other area excavation method would also have been slow.

 Quality Control and Assurance with the REDS system

-As with most manual excavation clearance methods, the spoil excavated is moved back inside the originally suspect area.
-It may contain high levels of metal contamination or be comprised of soil with a high GRH (electromagnetic signature).
-The work cannot be subjected to post-clearance sampling and Quality Control using a metal-detector.
+As with most area excavation procedures, the spoil excavated is moved back inside the originally suspect area.
+It may contain high levels of metal contamination or be comprised of soil with a high GRH (electromagnetic signature) so the work cannot be subjected to post-clearance sampling and Quality Control using a metal-detector.
 Post clearance sampling would require the post-clearance team to also use the REDS system.
 On land recently raked and so root free, this can be comparatively fast and effortless, so may sometimes be considered appropriate.
 When ground that had not been raked was reached, this would usually be apparent and so the working depth could be reliably verified with random sampling.

 The REDS incorporates a side-of-lane ditch system that allows post and tape marking to remain in place during raking and facilitates internal QA checks that the required excavation depth has been maintained.
 Side-of lane ditches are only “lost” when cleared areas are raked over after QA.
 Internal Quality Assurance by the Supervisors checks the depth of the side-of-lane trenches and also checks that the sieved spoil inside the lane is a regular height.
 Deminers could "cheat" by only raking the side-trench to the right depth, but variations in the height of the spoil created would give them away.
 The Supervisors check each man's work two or three times during a 30 minute work period, so there is little chance of successfully deceiving them.
 This is an effective method of allowing QA by Supervisors and provides great confidence that the required clearance depth has been maintained.

-You may wonder why a deminer would want to deceive his Supervisor.
-The answer is that the deminers are frequently obliged to clear breaches through areas where they believe there is no risk of mines.
+You may wonder why a deminer would want to deceive the Supervisor.
+The answer is that the deminers are frequently obliged to search breaches through areas where they believe there are no mines.
 When they find mines, they are usually very close to the surface.
-So a deminer may resent the strict requirement to maintain depth in an area where there is no apparent danger.
+So a deminer may resent the strict requirement to maintain depth in an area where there is no apparent need.